 Hunger in a world of plenty

-Absolutely no killing is allowed as pilgrims approach Mecca, including even lice, ants, grasshoppers and mosquitoes.
-If a pilgrim sees an insect on the ground, he will gesture his friends to be careful to avoid treading on it.
+Absolutely no killing is allowed as pilgrims approach Mecca, including even lice, ants, grasshoppers, and mosquitoes.
+If a pilgrim sees an insect on the ground, he will gesture to his friends to be careful to avoid treading on it.
 This example illustrates that while Islam is not generally viewed as a religion that promotes vegetarianism and kindness to animals, the Islamic tradition does have a lot to say about how people should relate to the animal world.

-Indeed, there are numerous examples of Mohammed showing his compassion to animals.
+Indeed, there are numerous examples of Mohammed showing his compassion for animals.
 In his Story of Mohammed the Prophet, Bilkiz Alladin quotes the Prophet: “Show sympathy to others…especially to those who are weaker than you.”
 According to other biographical accounts, Mohammed has been quoted as saying, “Where there is an abundance of vegetables, hosts of angels will descend on that place.”

 Who is entitled to receive Zakat?